ecosense-au-dk/karibu-tutorial/README.md

 the binding to your particular types of data.

-The [Quick Start](quickstart.md) tutorial focuses on setting up a simulated environment that contains the core aspects of a full production systems and relies on a provided, fixed, data type.
+The [Quick Start](quickstart.md) tutorial focuses on setting up a fully distributed environment that contains the core aspects of a full production systems but demonstrates it on a provided, fixed, data type.